Salllym/Belly-Button-Biodiversity/README.md

 Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

-## Observations
-Use the interactive charts below to explore the dataset.
-Select a test subject ID number in a dropdown menu to see the relative sample results.

-The bubble chart represents a whole range of microbial species found in a sample of a particular test subject.
-Hovering over each bubble shows bacteria name with its value and its OTU ID number (for better experience, select “Show closest data on hover” tool from a top right corner of a chart).
-In this study, OTU means operational taxonomic unit.

-The bar chart demonstrates 10 dominant microbial species for a selected test subject.
-Hover over each bar to see scientific name of a bacteria and its sample value.